Pushkar1853/FaM-SAM/README.md

 * SAM
 * Med-SAM

-We create extrapolation from the results of the Fast-SAM and Med-SAM performance on these medical segmentation datasets and implement these to show contrast form the Vanilla Segment Anything Model.
-The conclusion led to the formation of Fast Medical SAM.(FaM-SAM)
+We create extrapolation from the Fast-SAM and Med-SAM performance results on these medical segmentation datasets and implement these to show contrast from the Vanilla Segment Anything Model.
+The conclusion led to the formation of Fast Medical SAM.
+(FaM-SAM)

 Notebooks and codes:
 * ` Notebooks/FastSAM - SAM/CT-Scan-Covid-19.ipynb `
 * ` Notebooks/FastSAM - SAM/Lung-Covid-19.ipynb `
 * ` Notebooks/MedSAM/Lung-Covid-19.ipynb `
 * ` Notebooks/MedSAM/breast-cancer.ipynb `

+Also, check [https://github.com/Pushkar1853/HF-Medical-imaging](https://github.com/Pushkar1853/HF-Medical-imaging) for other scripts and notebooks used in the document.